Program Overview

 Number of fellows: One (non-ACGME; OTA accredited)

-The Duke Orthopaedic Trauma Surgery Fellowship experience includes an opportunity to participate in the acute evaluation and management of orthopaedic injuries, and evaluation and treatment of post-traumatic deformities and nonunions.
-Special emphasis will be placed on both acute and delayed reconstruction of pelvic and acetabular fractures as well as osteotomy in the adult hip for treatment of hip arthritis.
+The Duke Orthopaedic Trauma Surgery Fellowship experience includes opportunities to participate in the acute evaluation and management of orthopaedic injuries and in the assessment and treatment of post-traumatic deformities and nonunions.
+Special emphasis will be placed on both acute and delayed reconstruction of pelvic and acetabular fractures and osteotomy in the adult hip for treatment of hip arthritis.

-Duke University Medical Center offers exposure to both acute orthopaedic injury and a referral practice of complex post-traumatic conditions.
-The fellow participates as part of the orthopaedic trauma team, and will be expected to participate in resident education.
+Duke University Medical Center offers exposure to acute orthopaedic injury and a referral practice for complex post-traumatic conditions.
+The fellow participates on the orthopaedic trauma team and is expected to contribute to resident education.

-An opportunity for basic science research is also available, with an emphasis in research in hip mechanics and post-traumatic arthritis.
+An opportunity for basic science research is also available, focusing on hip mechanics and post-traumatic arthritis.

 Application Process